COURSE TYPE:

 Requirements

-Successful applicants for this course will be required to obtain a Working with Children’s Check for both Victoria and NSW and to apply for a National Police Check prior to admission, and a further National Police Check prior to placement.
+- Applicants for this course will be required to obtain a Working with Children’s Check for both Victoria and NSW and to apply for a National Police Check prior to admission.
 Please note that fees may apply for these checks.
-Once your application has been received, the Customer Experience team will be in touch with instructions on how to apply and how to access a reduced fee where applicable.
+Our friendly Customer Experience team can provide instructions on how to access a reduced fee for these checks.

 -